HeroTheGreat/Text-to-Video-Synthesis-Colab-/README.md

 - Enjoy exploring the capabilities of text-to-video synthesis!

-*You can use this code block as is for your README file.
-Let me know if you need any further assistance!*
+*You can use this code block as is for your own good.
+Let me know if you need any further stuff!*